 Improve Your Social Media Presence

-commercial use of social media has a lot of emphasis.
+commercial use of social media has a lot of emphases.
 Your presence on Facebook, Twitter, Instagram accounts all need to be careful management to nurture the level of social trust your small business carries.
 When significant numbers of people like and follow your brand, it leads to the construction of social trust.
 The more people recommend you, the higher the level of trust among your potential and existing clients.

 Keep your content fresh and relevant, use social media to make offers and invite people to flash sales, and generally keep on top of who is using which platform to follow you.